The if statement in Lua is straightforward.

 I'll start by giving a very simple example.

-You start with the keyword if
+You start with the keyword if, a condition,

-, followed by any block of statements, and
+the keyword then, followed by any block of statements, and

-the keyword end
+the keyword end.

 > i = 0